mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Rollers 60 minutes: 20 minutes easy to warm up.
 8x :45 high cadence, :15 easy after each.
 2 minutes easy.
 8x :30 slightly higher cadence, :30 easy.
 2 minutes easy.
 8x :15 HighEST cadence, :45 easy.
 Easy riding to cool down.

 ### NOTES
-A workout on the rollers was welcomed after a long day at work.
+A workout on the rollers was welcomed after a long day at work and my legs felt **really good** tonight.
 When it was time to spin, I was head down and spinning.
-My legs felt **really good** tonight.

 ### CADENCE
 ![Cadence Chart](/assets/jpg/cadence-20201120.jpeg?v2)